Have you had a lot of bad experiences when dating men? Do you find yourself asking why you attract such rotten boyfriends? I know I do!

-In the wake of the #MeToo movement, there has been more and more conversation about rape, sexual assault, domestic violence and coercive control.
+In the wake of the #MeToo movement, there has been more and more conversation about rape, sexual assault, domestic violence, and coercive control.
 When these topics come up, pay attention to how he responds.
 Is he open-minded and respectful, or combative?
-If he defends or tries to justify the behaviour of known abusers, you should be alarmed.
+If he defends or tries to justify the behavior of known abusers, you should be alarmed.
 These conversations will let you know if his values and morals are in line with yours.

 7. You want to ‘Fix’ him

 Women are socially conditioned to want to ‘fix’ their partners.
 Pop culture is filled with stories of bad boys being tamed by good women.
-However, reality is very different.
+However, the reality is very different.
 If you get into a relationship for this purpose, you’re setting yourself up to get hurt.

 When women see men with complicated issues, they often think they can change them.
 You can’t change anyone, people can only change themselves.
 Remember that, and you can save yourself some heartbreak later down the line.